The talented writers and artists

 So I hope people out there will not only tell their own children but also can I ask one thing — print out our poster and take a copy to a local school, church, Brownies meeting, library and help me spread the word!
 Please.

-Also do look at getting the book for Christmas: Amazon here and we have a Kindle version!
-WILD N FREE TOO
+Also do look at getting the book for Christmas: Amazon here

 Thanks so much for your support!